Step 3: Financial considerations

 "Certainly, travel is more than the seeing of sights; it is a change that goes on, deep and permanent, in the ideas of living." — Miriam Beard

-Determine your program type in order to see if you're eligible for financial aid
+Determine your program type in order to see if you're eligible for financial aid/scholarships

 UVM institutional aid and federal financial aid may be available to assist with costs of UVM bilateral exchange programs, ISEP Exchange programs, Buckham and Oaxaca semester programs and, occasionally, UVM short-term faculty-led programs.